Welcome to our website.

 Our usual meeting format has been:

-We took it in turns to read our work, making a few constructive comments of compliment or helpful suggestions.
+We take it in turns to read our work, making a few constructive comments or helpful suggestions.
 We had a refreshment break to discuss the writing constructively but you can have refreshment as you wish at home, of course.
 This is writing mostly for fun and we try not to be too serious about it, yet encourage each other to improve.
 A few of us have published work or are hoping to and some have won competitions but these meetings are for pleasure and encouragement, not serious critical reviewing.
 Member, Don made us the Triceratops Trophy, which was awarded by our founder, Sallyann Sheridan to a piece of writing that was written for presentation at the meeting by one of the members.
 Even if a member was unable to attend the meeting, they could have their work sent to Sallyann for assessment.
 This was an extra incentive for us all to try a little harder and is part of the fun.
 It was passed to the winner at the next meeting and could sit proudly on a different mantlepiece each month.

 “In the mind, as in the body, there is the necessity of getting rid of waste, and a man of literary habits writes for the fire as well as for the press.”